dynamsoft-docs/document-normalizer-docs/programming/c/user-guide/getting-started.md

     ./DDNCSample
     ```

->You can download the entire source code from [Here](https://github.com/Dynamsoft/document-normalizer-c-cpp-samples/tree/main/Samples/C/HelloWorld).
+>You can <a href="https://github.com/Dynamsoft/document-normalizer-c-cpp-samples/tree/main/Samples/C/HelloWorld">download the entire source code from here</a>.